Dorlewadi

 Dorlewadi is a village of Baramati taluka, Pune district, Maharashtra, India.
 The village is approximately 6.9 km from Baramati, 92.4 km from Pune, and 212 km from Mumbai.

-The village is known for famous festivals, such as "Tukaram Biz" and "Mahatma Phule Jayanti".

-Every April, after Dehu Gaon, thousands of people gather in Dorlewadi to celebrate Tukaram Biz, the village's largest and most famous festival.
-Activities at Tukaram Biz include Bhajan and Kirtan.
+Dorlewadi is also known for its famous festivals, such as "Tukaram Biz" and "Mahatma Phule Jayanti."
+Every April, after Dehu Gaon, thousands of people gather in the village to celebrate Tukaram Biz, the largest and most famous festival, featuring activities such as Bhajan and Kirtan.